HomeCalculators › Prop Firm

 A prop firm challenge calculator runs many simulated trade paths through the rule set you enter.
 This page models CFD account-equity rules: profit target, daily loss, total or trailing drawdown, minimum trading days and optional best-day cap.
 The pass rate is a model estimate under those assumptions, not a prediction or promise.

-Presets are starting points.
-Check the current firm rules before using a result.
+Editable starting points.
+Confirm the current firm rules before paying for a challenge.

 Use 0 for no best-day cap.